probcomp/developer/README.md

 ### Pruning Images and Resources

 Run `docker system prune` to clean up your docker environment.
 You'll need to run this periodically as your D4M virtual machine or Linux system gets low on disk space.
-Otherwise, the environment may fail to start or you may see strange behavior (i.e. processes unexpectedly exiting).
+Otherwise, the environment may fail to start or you may see strange behavior (e.g. processes unexpectedly exiting).

 ### Increasing D4M Resources